anitakate/Kate-palace/README.md

 You open your work by opening with a live server

 Break down into end to end tests
-This is to make sure that what one
+This is to make sure that what one is doing is correct and to check if the changes made are taking place.

 Give an example
 And coding style tests